forcedotcom/SalesforceMobileSDK-UITests/README.md

 # Salesforce MobileSDK UI Tests

 This repo contains tests designed to validate the functionality of apps created using the MobileSDK CLI tools [forcedroid](https://www.npmjs.com/package/forcedroid), [forceios](https://www.npmjs.com/package/forceios), and [forcehybrid](https://www.npmjs.com/package/forcehybrid).
 Android and iOS test frameworks exist in their own directories and use separate technologies (UIAutomator and XCUITest, respectively).
-However, they share a common fastlane file for end-to-end execution:
+However, they share a common Fastlane file for end-to-end execution:
 1.  `install.sh`
 2. From the `.circleci` directory execute: `fastlane <os> (type:<AppType> || template:<TemplateName>) [options]`